Remote Learning FAQs

 - Can I check the status of my grades online?

 - Online (DL Web): Fully online asynchronous classes.
 You can log in to the class and do your work at any time.
-Appears on "Look Up Classes" and "Course Search" as Meets Online, DL WEB.
+Appears on "Look Up Classes" and "Course Search" as Meets Online, DL.
 Remote.

 - Synchronous (SY): Fully online synchronous classes.
 You are required to be online at the same time as your professor at the days and times on your schedule.
-Appears on "Look Up Classes" and "Course Search" as Remote Synchronous Learning, REM, or SY and includes days and times.
+Appears on "Look Up Classes" and "Course Search" as Remote Synchronous Learning, REM, includes days and times.
 Remote.

 - On-Campus: You will need to come to the specified campus and classroom at the scheduled days and times.
 Appears on "Look Up Classes" and "Course Search" as having a designated campus (KN, FL, PV, NE, or WS) and designated room, and includes days and times.
 Be sure to review campus safety requirements that include designated building entrances and exits, wearing masks, and social-distancing protocol.

-Your professor should contact you prior to the first day of your scheduled class.
-It is important to monitor your ccri email as this is your official email and the one by which your professors will use to contact you.
-If you have not heard from your professor by Monday, feel free to send them an email.
+Your professor will likely contact you prior to the first day of your scheduled class.
+It's important to monitor your CCRI email as this is your official email and the one by which your professors will use to contact you.
+If you have not heard from your professor during the first few days of the semester, feel free to send them an email.
 You can look up the contact information for your professor by using the CCRI directory, found here.

 Blackboard is your go-to virtual planner for all of your questions regarding courses, grades, or your syllabus.
 Visit the Blackboard tutorial for more information on how to access its features, or log in using your CCRI credentials.